-As I headed from Chicago to Portland for the World Domination Summit (Pinky & the Brain delivered the keynote), I realized it had been over seven months since I began traveling full-time.
+As I headed from Chicago to Portland for the World Domination Summit ( delivered the keynote), I realized it had been over seven months since I began traveling full-time.
 It’s been an amazing journey and I realized there have been definite practices that have kept me going.

 I thought this compilation of videos and links might help you, too – whether you’re traveling or just living life.
 Some of it may be common sense, though reminders are always great (I certainly appreciate them)!

 I would LOVE to hear what YOUR best tips and suggestions are for nutrition, exercise, peace and travel – be sure to leave a comment below!

 PS – No one was traveling with a professional camera crew onboard the train, so I busted these out with the iSight on my Mac – I thought it was more important to capture these where I was rather than to recreate them later with better equipment.

 How to Eat

 - Nutrition is too important to make an after-thought – make a commitment to do it and stick to it!